dreikanter/ruby-bookmarks/README.md

 - [Reek](https://github.com/troessner/reek) — code smell detection for Ruby.
 - [Foreman](https://github.com/ddollar/foreman) — manage Procfile-based applications.
 - [Rubular](http://rubular.com) — a Ruby-based regular expression editor.
 It's a handy way to test regular expressions as you write them.
-- [httpie](https://github.com/jakubroztocil/httpie) — extremely handy  command line HTTP client, a user-friendly cURL replacement.
+- [httpie](https://github.com/jakubroztocil/httpie) — An extremely handy command-line HTTP client; a user-friendly cURL replacement.
 - [ngrok](https://ngrok.com) — introspected tunnels to localhost. ngrok creates a tunnel from the public internet (http://subdomain.ngrok.com) to a port on your local machine.
 You can give this URL to anyone to allow them to try out a web site you're developing without doing any deployment.
 - [eye](https://github.com/kostya/eye) — a process monitor.
-- [god](https://github.com/mojombo/god) - the Ruby Framework for Process Management
+- [god](https://github.com/mojombo/god) — The Ruby Framework for Process Management
-- [DuckRails](https://github.com/iridakos/duckrails) - development tool for mocking API endpoints quickly & dynamically.
+- [DuckRails](https://github.com/iridakos/duckrails) — A development tool for mocking API endpoints quickly and dynamically.
-- [Cloud 66](https://help.cloud66.com/) - build, deploy, and manage your applications on any cloud, or on your own server.
+- [Cloud 66](https://help.cloud66.com/) — Build, deploy, and manage your applications on any cloud or on your own server.

 ## Quizzes, tests, exams